 Address: 100 Lighthouse Drive, Ponce Inlet, Florida

-If you're a baseball fan, you're familiar with the name Jackie Robinson.
-In 1946, Robinson became the first African-American to play in a professional baseball game in the US — right here in the stadium that carries his name today.
-He was a Minor-Leaguer then, playing for the Montreal Royals.
-But it wasn't long before he was called up to the Majors, to play — and eventually make the Hall of Fame — with the Brooklyn Dodgers.
-The old ballpark is a Daytona Beach landmark, and history reverberates loudly here.
-So does the ballpark on nights when today's minor-league team, the Daytona Tortugas, play here.
-Located in the historic downtown waterfront district, the Jackie Robinson Ballpark also has an outdoor museum highlighting Robinson's achievements, as well as those of other black athletes who broke color barriers.
+If you're a baseball fan, you'll be familiar with the name Jackie Robinson.
+In 1946, Robinson became the first African-American to play in a professional baseball game in the US — right here in the stadium that carries his name.
+He was a minor-leaguer then, playing for the Montreal Royals.
+But it wasn't long before he was called up to the majors, to play — and eventually make the Hall of Fame — with the Brooklyn Dodgers.

-6 Ogle the Exhibits at the Cici and Hyatt Brown Museum of Art
+6. Cici & Hyatt Brown Museum of Art

-Address: 352 South Nova Road, Daytona Beach, Florida
+Address: 352 S Nova Road, Daytona Beach, Florida

 Address: 1031 Camphor Lane, Deland, Florida